sharlottekoren/dot-files/README.md

 ### Extensions

-* Python & Go language support
+* Python and Go language support
-* Prettier, Code Runner, and GitLens for productivity (See ./vscode/extensions.txt for the full list.)
+* Prettier, Code Runner, and GitLens for productivity (See (./vscode/extensions.txt) for the full list.)

 ## 🧩 Customization

-* Modify .zshrc and run reloadzsh to apply changes.
+* Modify `.zshrc` and run `reloadzsh` to apply changes.
 * To reconfigure Powerlevel10k:
 ```bash
 p10k configure